SchornacklabSLCU/amfinder/README.md

    **Note 1**: `amf` parameters can be found in [this section](#amfpred).

    **Note 2**: H5 files containing trained networks can be found in `trained_networks`.
-AMFinder won't use H5 files for other folders.
+If you trained AMFinder on a specific dataset, copy/paste your custom H5 file to this folder.
+AMFinder won't use H5 files stored in other folders.

 2. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image.
 3. Predict intraradical hyphal structures in batch: `amf predict -net your_CNN2.h5 *jpg`.